Author's Note

 I smiled and carefully unfastened the box.
 “Thank you.
 You are free to hunt upon my lands.”

 The hawk gave me a final cry as if saying goodbye and, with a few powerful strokes of its wings, vanished into the night.
-And I stood still, gripping the box tightly.
-An irrational fear twisted in my gut—the impossible notion that Ra’maen might be the sender.
+And I stood still, gripping the box until its edges bit into my palm.
+What if the seal bore no crest at all, but something older, something scarlet?

 Sentimental fool, I scolded myself, staring at the small object.
 You know full well where she is.